OFS/ofs.github.io/docs/hw/iseries_devkit/user_guides/ug_qs_ofs_iseries/ug_qs_ofs_iseries.md

 |Virtual Function Input/Output	|VFIO	|An Input-Output Memory Management Unit (IOMMU)/device agnostic framework for exposing direct device access to userspace. (link)|

+### 1.3 References and Versions

 #### Table 2: Software and Component Version Summary for OFS PCIe Attach targeting the I-Series Development Kit

-The OFS 2024.1 PCIe Attach release is built upon tightly coupled software and Operating System version(s).
+The OFS 2024.1-1 PCIe Attach release is built upon tightly coupled software and Operating System version(s).
 The repositories listed below are used to manually build the Shell and the AFU portion of any potential workloads.
 Use this section as a general reference for the versions which compose this release.
 Specific instructions on building the FIM or AFU are discussed in their respective documents.

 | Component | Version |
 | ----- | -----  |